Message

 With this strengthened full-time board structure, we are committed to further developing our business.

-Regarding allogeneic chondrocyte sheets, we submitted a clinical trial notification for a Phase 3 trial of allogeneic chondrocyte sheets (CLS2901C) to the PMDA on September 20, 2023, and the PMDA's 30-day review of the clinical trial notification was completed.
-After going through the Institutional Review Board (IRB), we have entered contracts with each clinical trial facility and established the necessary framework to perform surgeries at those locations.
-As the commencement of the trial requires the cooperation of Tokai University, we have been in ongoing discussions regarding the milestone payment amounts with the university; as announced on March 24, 2025, an agreement has been reached.
-We are working diligently to begin the Phase III trial as soon as possible.
+Regarding allogeneic chondrocyte sheets, we submitted a clinical trial notification for a Phase 3 trial of allogeneic chondrocyte sheets (CLS2901C) to the PMDA on September 20, 2023.
+After going through the Institutional Review Board (IRB), we entered into contracts with each clinical trial facility and established the necessary framework to perform surgeries at those locations.
+In preparation for the commencement of the trial, we held negotiations with Tokai University regarding the milestone payment amounts, and as announced on March 24, 2025, an agreement was reached.
+Based on this agreement, we are now proceeding with preparations to initiate the trial.

-The 4th Cell Sheet Engineering Innovation Forum is scheduled to be held on November 28, 2025.
+The 4th Cell Sheet Engineering Innovation Forum will be held at Miraikan on November 28, 2025.
 We hope to make this a forum to discuss applications of "cell sheet engineering" and related technologies to regenerative medicine and new fields, so that more researchers can become aware of this world-first cell sheet engineering that originated in Japan.
+We look forward to welcoming many participants.

 We remain committed to the rapid realization and commercialization of regenerative medicine, and we kindly ask for your continued and unwavering support.